naftaliharris/tauthon/README.md

 License
 -------

-Python 2.8 is licensed under the Python Software License, (see the LICENSE file for details).
+Placeholder is licensed under the Python Software License, (see the LICENSE file for details).
 This is not an official Python release; see [PEP 404](https://www.python.org/dev/peps/pep-0404/).